Ranked #1 Children's Hospital by U.S. News & World Report

 Through philanthropic support the Developmental Medicine Center was able to create an online system where parents and teachers can communicate with doctors to improve care for children who need ongoing treatment for issues such as ADHD, autism, depression, and asthma.
-Take a look at the video below to learn how this new Integrated Clinical Information Sharing System, or ICISS, is helping to improve communication between parents, doctors, and teachers in order to provide BCH patients with the best possible care.
+Take a look at the video below to learn how this new integrated clinical information sharing system (TriVox--formally known as ICISS), is helping to improve communication between parents, doctors, and teachers in order to provide BCH patients with the best possible care.

-Please click here to view our ICISS Health Information Sheet.
+Please click here to view our TriVox Health Information Sheet.

 Congratulations to our Division Chief, Dr. Leonard Rappaport, who was recently honored by the Massachusetts Advocates for Children for his work diagnosing and treating Autism Spectrum Disorders.
 We are so proud to have Dr. Rappaport as a part of our team!

 We are also happy to announce that Dr. Emily Davidson, of our Down syndrome program, has received the 2014 David S. Weiner Award to support “Yoga for Well-being at Boston Children’s Hospital: A Pilot Program.”
 With yoga and meditation being increasingly recognized as contributing to overall well-being for both adults and children, Dr. Davidson hopes to develop these tools into valuable options to support patients and families with comfort, self-care, and wellness.